Da Brat Shows Off Her Baby Bump While Performing At Lovers & Friends

 The glowing rapper hit the stage at the festival on Saturday with her baby bump on full display.
-Her on stage baby bump appearance comes nearly three months after announcing her pregnancy with her wife, 41 year old Jesseca “Judy” Harris-Dupart.
-The 49 year old hitmaker took to the stage in a cut out Chicago Bulls jersey which showed off her growing bump.
-She paired the look with a matching Bulls hat and white and red shorts which complimented the two piece look.
+Her on stage baby bump appearance comes nearly three months after announcing her pregnancy with her wife, 41-year-old Jesseca “Judy” Harris-Dupart.
+The 49-year-old hitmaker took to the stage in a cut out Chicago Bulls jersey which showed off her growing bump.
+She paired the look with a matching Bulls hat and white and red shorts, which complimented the two-piece set.

-The proud wife matched Da Brat’s fly by wearing all red as well and the happy couple even posed for a photo with rapper Lil Mo by their side during the gig.
+The proud wife matched Da Brat’s fly by wearing all red as well.
+The happy couple even posed for a photo with rapper Lil’ Mo by their side during the gig.

 Check out the post below.